Reshmi-2003/Powerbi/README.md

 - What is the distribution of budgets and worldwide gross among different Marvel movies?
 - Which directors are associated with specific Marvel movies?

-Feel free to explore and gain valuable insights into the Marvel cinematic universe through this comprehensive report!